lindacmsheard/AMLhack/Session1/GettingStarted.md

 pip install azureml-sdk[notebooks]
 pip install --user azureml-opendatasets
 ```

 Clone the sample tutorial notebooks and navigate `tutorials` subfolder.
 ```
 git clone https://github.com/Azure/MachineLearningNotebooks.git
 cd ./MachineLearningNotebooks/tutorials
 ```

+Connect your development environment to your AML instance by downloading the `config.json` file from the portal as per guidance [here](https://docs.microsoft.com/en-gb/azure/machine-learning/how-to-configure-environment#workspace).
+You can place the file into the tutorials folder, or any parent folder if you would like this config to apply more widely across your projects.

+> Note:  When working in an AML Compute VM provisioned from your workspace, such as the one you used in Lab 1 above, the config.json file is pre-loaded into the root directory of the VM to ensure that VM is linked to the Workspace it was provisioned from.

 Launch jupyter:
 ```